dokryconn/Dokters-Prescription/README.md

-#	Customizing the scripts (using the raw .AHK file versions included)
+#	Customizing the scripts
+## Editing the included raw .AHK script versions
 ## `Dok's Rx (Raw).AHK`, `Ableton Takeover.AHK`, and `Power & Sleep Hotkeys`scripts

 You can make changes to the default script functions, by editing the raw .AHK copies of these scripts: